Manage cards for your business

 To retrieve sensitive card details, you must use a different, dedicated endpoint.

-For more details and example requests and responses, check out the API Reference:
+For more details and example requests and responses:

 Retrieve sensitive card details